afrina-ceree/afrina-ceree.github.io/_pages/about.md

 I am currently an undergraduate student at the University of Malaya and a research assistant at the School of Computer Science, Peking University.
 I am fortunate to have closely collaborated with [Prof. Hao Tang](https://ha0tang.github.io) during my undergraduate studies.

 I am eager to contribute to innovative projects in AI Drug Discovery (AIDD) or computational biology and welcome discussions regarding internship opportunities and industry collaborations.
-If you are interested in learning more, I am available for a brief 10–15 minute meeting to share my insights.
+If you are interested in drug discovery or computational biology, I would be pleased to schedule a brief 10-15 minute meeting to discuss my perspectives.
 Please feel free to reach out to me at. [otiswzx@outlook.com](otiswzx@outlook.com)

 Education
 ======